-Hello and welcome to my website!
+Hello my name is Joy and welcome to my website!
 First, I want to admit that am quite new to putting my thoughts on something electronic which is a big step for me.
 In fact, before I created this blog, I’ve been used to doing my journaling on paper and that was the best way for me to write my thoughts and feelings about things down for years.
 Now, writing on paper sometimes hurts my hands at times and it’s my goal to write more in hopes that it will become a second career; I think writing in a website is much less painful for me and, I can reach out to more people writing this way.

 I was a go getter for all of my life and there were a lot of rough spots to overcome after high school.
 I was accepted to Wayne State University which took 29 years for me to graduate.
 It took that long because I needed to work and take care of my parents.
 Life interrupts but, I didn’t setbacks stop me.
 I took a couple of classes here and there because I still had the dream to graduate someday and I did; first with the associates in liberal arts at Oakland Community College in 2010 then the bachelor of science degree from Wayne State University in 2014.

 I also worked as a pharmacy technician for 31 years and loved my job.
 I enjoyed helping the patients and It felt good seeing the ill get well or at least in a position where they got what they needed to maintain whatever medical conditions they were dealing with.
 However; I was on my feet a lot and it was pretty hard on my knees and back but to me it was just one of those things that came with the job.
 Over time, the backaches got worse.
 I had excellent doctors who treated me with anti-inflamatories, physical therapy, steroid injections, and radiofrequency ablations.
 I had planned on working until I reached 70 and just semi-retire to do other things like painting landscapes and write but things didn’t turn out that way.